crabba/medical-image-deident/doc/module_1.md

     * **Review** page: Select Acknowledge box
 * From the **Outputs** of the stack, make note of the **ImageBucketName**

-### Step 2: Upload the sample image file
+### Step 2: Upload the sample image files

-* Download the sample image file `deidentify-medical-2.jpg` from [this GitHub link](https://github.com/aws-samples/amazon-comprehend-medical-image-deidentification/blob/master/images/deidentify-medical-2.jpg) by right-clicking on **Download** and saving to your local machine
+* Locate the downloaded course resources on your local machine
-* Open the S3 service console, and click on the bucket created in Step 1.
+* Open the S3 service console, and click on the bucket created in Step 1
-* Upload into this bucket the sample image file from above
+* Upload into this bucket the sample image files from the `images` directory of the course resources

 ### Step 3: Create a SageMaker instance